supurloop/ssf/README.md

 }
 ```
 Besides treating the linked list as a STACK or FIFO there are interfaces to insert an item at a specific point within an existing list.
-Before an item is added to a list it cannot be part of a another list otherwise an assertion will be triggered.
+Before an item is added to a list it cannot be part of another list otherwise an assertion will be triggered.
 This prevents the linked list chain from being corrupted which can cause resource leaks and other logic errors to occur.

 ### Memory Pool Interface